alexlop29/build-a-reservation-api/README.md

 - Use of `npm --force` to install [mongoose-unique-validator](https://www.npmjs.com/package/mongoose-unique-validator)

+Improvements:

+- Add necessary CRUD operations.

 # 🚧 To Do

 Left Off:

-- Need to create integration tests!

 - Work on controllers
 - Work on routes